The-Quaint/BlackCat-main/README.md

 Anything missing kindly let us know at [Daisy Support](https://t.me/DaisySupport_Official) or simply submit a pull request on the readme.

-This project is heavily based on DaisyXbot.
-All credits belong to TeamDaisyX.
+This project is heavily based on Feliciabot.
+All credits belong to TeamFelicia.
 This new code just fixed some errors and made it a marvel character themed bot.